KianaKarimi04/realtime-chat-platform-client/README.md

-# Real-Time Chat Platform (C)
+# Distributed Chat System Client (C)

-A collaborative client-server chat application built in C using TCP sockets.
+A C-based TCP client built as part of a distributed multi-server chat system with server-manager coordination and user authentication.

 ---

 ## Overview

-This project implements a real-time chat client and server in C using socket programming.
+This project implements the client component of a distributed chat architecture consisting of:
-Multiple clients can connect to the server and send messages that are visible to all connected participants.

-The system demonstrates low-level networking concepts, client-server communication over TCP/IP, and basic protocol handling.
+- A Server Manager
+- Multiple backend servers
+- Multiple TCP clients

+The client connects to a central Server Manager, which coordinates communication with backend servers.
+Users can create accounts, log in, log out, and interact with the distributed system through structured message protocols.

+The system demonstrates distributed architecture design, TCP socket communication, authentication handling, and multi-server coordination.

 ---

-## Features
+## Current Features

-- Client-server architecture using TCP sockets
+- TCP client-server communication using POSIX sockets
+- Connection to Server Manager for routing
+- Account creation and authentication (login/logout)
+- Structured message protocol between client and servers
+- Terminal-based interface

+---

+## In Progress

+- Default shared chatroom implementation
-- Real-time message broadcast to all connected clients
+- Real-time message broadcasting across connected clients
-- Basic UI interaction in the terminal
-- Concurrent client handling using process/thread management
+- Chat session management improvements

+Note: Previously sent messages are not persisted yet (no message history storage).

 ---